laminas/laminas-config/doc/book/factory.md

 # The Factory

-`Zend\Config\Factory` provides the ability to load configuration files to an array or to a `Zend\Config\Config` object.
+`Laminas\Config\Factory` provides the ability to load configuration files to an array or to a `Laminas\Config\Config` object.
 The factory has two purposes

 - Loading configuration file(s)
 - Storing a configuration file